 – Greater operational efficiency

-3.2 Integration Challenges
+3.2 Challenges in Integration

-– Incompatible Technologies: Systems that do not communicate efficiently.
+– Incompatible Technologies: Systems that do not communicate efficiently

 3.3 Strategies for Effective Integration

-– Implementation of Integrated Systems: Use of platforms that connect all areas of the company.
+– Implementation of Integrated Systems: Use of platforms that connect all areas of the company

-– Cross-Training: Familiarize employees with the operations of both areas.
+– Cross Training: Familiarize employees with the operations of both areas

 4. Future Trends in Front Office and Back Office